White House signals defeat in pandemic as coronavirus outbreak roils Pence’s office

 Meadows and Short have been among the more strident skeptics of coronavirus restrictions inside the administration, aides said, and have played down the threat of the virus and the push for health safety precautions in the White House.

-The first member of Pence’s circle to be diagnosed with the virus was Obst, a longtime adviser who helps manage the vice president’s political affairs from outside the government.
+The first member of Pence’s circle to be recently diagnosed with the virus was Obst, a longtime adviser who helps manage the vice president’s political affairs from outside the government.
 Obst tested positive Tuesday, after flying aboard Air Force Two with Pence, according to two administration officials, who spoke on the condition of anonymity to candidly discuss internal deliberations.

 Short, who tested positive for the virus on Saturday afternoon, has told other people he believes he contracted it from Obst.